dawnnao/APESS2018_Steel_Girder_Crack_ID_dataset/README.md

 # APESS2018 Steel Girder Crack ID Data Set

-The data set is used for one of the two final projects in APESS2018
+The data set is used for one of the two final group projects in APESS2018

 Download link: https://pan.baidu.com/s/1dduIb1_mwxaMAJbMSb3GnA (size: 2.02GB)